StefanNede/Linear-Regression-C/README.md

 ## Requirements
 Simply a C compiler (all implementations of linear algebra operations and graphing have been implemented from scratch)!
+If you want 3d plotting then you need python3, numpy, and matplotlib.

 ## File Structure